-It is noted that in addition, the Company's consolidated financial statements include an "Others" segment, which covers mainly Internet-related content, trading and portals, (through Walla!, WallaShops, Yad2, and other websites), and customer call center services (through Bezeq Online).
+It is noted that in addition, the Company's consolidated financial statements include an "Others" segment, which covers mainly Internet-related content and trading, (through Walla!, WallaShops, and other websites), and customer call center services (through Bezeq Online).
 The "Others" segment is not material at the Group level.

-On May 20, 2014, a transaction was completed between Walla and Axel Springer Digital Classifieds Holding GmbH, a foreign media company incorporated in Germany, for the sale of all the share capital of Coral-Tell Ltd. ("Coral-Tell"), a private company fully controlled by the Company (indirectly, by Walla), which operates the Yad2 website.
-The full consideration in the amount of NIS 805 million was received upon completion of the transaction and Walla no longer holds any share capital in Coral-Tell.
+On May 20, 2014, a transaction was completed between Walla and Axel Springer Digital Classifieds Holding GmbH, a foreign media company incorporated in Germany, for the sale of all the share capital of Coral-Tell Ltd. ("Coral-Tell"), a private company fully controlled by the Company (indirectly, by Walla), which operates the Yad2 website, in consideration of NIS 805 million.
 The sale agreement signed by the parties on May 5, 2014 includes an undertaking by Walla and the Company not to engage in the areas of operation of Coral-Tell for 24 months.
 In view of the foregoing, the Company recorded pre-tax profit of NIS 582 million in its 2014 financial statements.